Sylius/Sylius/guide/installation.rst

 There are several ways to install Sylius.

-Either you're installing it to contribute, in which case you may prefer Sylius/Sylius, or you're bootstraping a new e-commerce project, and you'd prefer using Sylius/Sylius-Standard.
+Either you're installing it to contribute, in which case you may prefer Sylius/Sylius, or you're bootstrapping a new e-commerce project, and you'd prefer using Sylius/Sylius-Standard.

 .. warning::